 You might also consider pairing up your new supervisor with a mentor who can help answer questions, give advice and be available as another resource.

 Let your supervisor shine

-With these tips in mind, you can help turn your star performer into an exceptional supervisor – one who treats their team fairly, listens attentively, delegates appropriately and never micromanages.
+With these new supervisor tips in mind, you can help turn your star performer into an exceptional supervisor – one who treats their team fairly, listens attentively, delegates appropriately and never micromanages.

 Want more advice on how to unleash the potential of your team?
 Download The Insperity guide to learning and development now for more HR advice.